vEnhance/1802/src/cross.typ

 Like the dot product, the cross product also has two definitions, one algebraic and one geometric.

-However, unlike the dot product, the cross product is really stilted and unnatural, and not used as much --- in fact they won't show up again to @ch-scalint.
+However, unlike the dot product, the cross product is more stilted and unnatural, and not used as much --- in fact it won't show up again until @ch-scalint.
 (More on that in @sec-cross-sucks.)
 I'll try to keep this chapter brief.